 § 910.
 Purpose.

-The regulations contained in this chapter are adopted for the purpose of implementing and carrying out provisions of Chapter 2.7 of Division 1 of the Water Code and Parts 2, 5, and 5.1 of Division 2 of the Water Code.
+The regulations contained in this chapter are adopted for the purpose of implementing and carrying out provisions of Chapter 2.7 of Division 1 of the Water Code and Parts 2, 5, 5.1 and 5.2 of Division 2 of the Water Code.
 The regulations identify requirements for the mandatory electronic filing of reports on the board's website.
-Reports subject to mandatory electronic filing include: supplemental statements of water diversion and use, Water Right Progress Reports by Permittees, Reports of Licensees, Reports of Registration and Certificate Holders, Notices of Groundwater Extraction and Diversion, , and reports filed by watermasters pursuant to Water Code section 5101, subdivisions (d) and (e).
+Reports subject to mandatory electronic filing include: supplemental statements of water diversion and use, Water Right Progress Reports by Permittees, Reports of Licensees, Reports of Registration and Certificate Holders, Notices of Groundwater Extraction and Diversion, Reports of Groundwater Extraction, and reports filed by watermasters pursuant to Water Code section 5101, subdivisions (d) and (e).

-Authority cited: Sections 348(a), 1058, 1840 and 1841, Water Code.
-Reference: Sections 348(a), 5101, 5103 and 5104, Water Code.
+Authority cited: Sections 348(a), 1058, and 1841, Water Code.
+Reference: Sections 1840, 5101, 5103 and 5104, Water Code.

 Title 23.
 Waters